prosodylab/prosobeast-annotation-tool/README.md

 ### Credits

-The development of the Prosobeast Annotation Tool has been fully funded by a research grant from [prosody.lab](http://prosodylab.org/), McGill University, Montreal, Canada
+The development of the ProsoBeast Annotation Tool has been fully funded by a research grant from [prosody.lab](http://prosodylab.org/), McGill University, Montreal, Canada

 ### License

-The Prosobeast Annotation Tool is licensed under the GNU GPL v.3, see the `LICENSE` file for details.
+The ProsoBeast Annotation Tool is licensed under the GNU GPL v.3, see the `LICENSE` file for details.